Power of Compounding in Stock Market with EXAMPLES

 compounding in stock market video

-Does compounding happen in stock market?
-If yes than how it happens, is it similar to power compounding in PPF, Fixed Deposits and other saving schemes.
+How compounding works in stock market?
+Is it similar to power of compounding in PPF, Fixed Deposits and other saving schemes.
 What is the power of compounding and it’s benefits?
 We will answer all these questions in this article.

 Power of compounding is very important as it helps us to earn interest on already earned interest.
 Compounding in stock market will help you to achieve your goals before time.
 When you buy stocks and hold it for long time, while reinvesting the returns you get, you get compounding effect in stocks, similar to saving schemes such as Public Provident Fund (PPF), Fixed Deposits and other saving schemes.